 Since all legitimate IDs are issued in color, it’s important to only accept colorized IDs and be able to detect which ones are, in fact, black and white.
 Generally speaking, black and white images are often copies of the original ID but can be doctored.
 NOTE: Some government IDs may use sepia or black and white photos, but the IDs themselves are always in color.
 Jumio’s identity verification solutions can quickly distinguish black and white images from color images of government-issued IDs and reject them accordingly.

 Online document verification allows businesses to quickly extract key data from supporting documents such as utility bills, credit card and bank statements that their end users have scanned via smartphone.
 Address information from these documents can then be corroborated against the address information on the ID documents providing an additional layer of fraud detection.
 Jumio Document Verification extracts key data in seconds, even when the documents themselves are crumpled and creased.
 Jumio currently supports Latin-based characters (e.g., those written in English, French, Spanish and Italian).

 Jumio delivers a definitive “yes” or “no” verification decision on every identity transaction.
 This is important because every “caution” or “maybe” requires extra manual review by a team of analysts to render a final verification decision.
-But, there are real costs to manual review.
-Just as important, Jumio returns additional information about why an ID was rejected (e.g., because the photo taken was a photo of a computer screen) or why an selfie was not accepted (e.g., because the selfie is actually a photo cropped from the physical ID).
-Without a simple “yes” or “no” solution, good users would be rejected out of hand without being given the chance to course correct.
+Just as important, Jumio returns additional information about why an ID was rejected (e.g., if the user took a photo of a computer screen instead of a physical ID) or why a selfie was not accepted (e.g., if the selfie is actually a photo cropped from the physical ID).
+Without a simple “yes” or “no” solution, good users would be rejected without being given the chance to course correct.